Antique Tractor and Draft Horse Pull Events

 Sheridan Hansen, 435-590-5105 (cell)

-Modern and vintage tractors and farm equipment will be on display on the east side of the Iron Rangers outdoor arena.
+Vintage tractor & farm equipment display on the east side of the Iron Rangers outdoor arena.

 Draft Horse Show & Demo

 5:30 to 6:30 p.m.

 Featuring the World Champion Draft Horse Pulling Team.
 Show/Demo will feature several draft horse breeds, including Belgians, Percherons, Shires and Friesians.
 Held at the Iron Rangers Outdoor Arena.